geoparse/geoparse/docs/_build/html/_sources/index.rst.txt

-.. geoparse documentation master file, created by sphinx-quickstart on Sat Nov  2 20:44:29 2024.
+..
+GeoParse documentation master file, created by sphinx-quickstart on Sun Feb 16 12:41:25 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-geoparse documentation
+GeoParse documentation
 ======================

 Add your content using ``reStructuredText`` syntax.
 See the